pombredanne/tola/README.md

-FRDS
+Asana Data
 ====
+FREDS
-Feed, Read, Display and Silo data from various mobile data collection platforms.
+Feed, Read, Edit, Display and Silo data from various mobile data collection platforms.

+The Read app is intended for use with FormHub data collection platoform.
+You should be able to add an additional app using Read as a template to import data or create new "reads" from other data sources.
+You only need to import the new app, add the new read templates and update the base template to include your new app as sub-navigation to the main read.

 ## USING virtualenv
 mkdir frds_project